 We’ve all been there, playing our favourite game then, all of sudden, we get hit with screen tearing like there’s no tomorrow.
-Your monitor is trying to juggle more frames than it can handle, resulting in a mish-mash of incomplete frames that don’t match up.
+Your monitor attempts to display more frames than it can handle and the resulting image is a mish-mash of multiple frames that simply don’t line up – represented by a horizontal line through the middle of your frame.

 What Is Screen Tearing

-Screen tear is a visual artifact that occurs when your GPU’s frame rate doesn’t match your monitor’s refresh rate – leading to two (or more) frames being displayed by the monitor at the same time.
+Screen tear is a visual artifact that occurs when your graphics card’s frame rate doesn’t match your monitor’s refresh rate – leading to two (or more) frames being displayed by the monitor at the same time.

-As you can see from the image above, the two frames don’t match up properly, reducing the overall visual experience exponentially.
+The image above is a perfect example of screen tear in action.
+As you can see, the two frames don’t match up properly, reducing the overall visual experience exponentially.

 How To Fix Screen Tearing

 Fortunately, fixing screen tearing is fairly easy.
-There is a tonne of different ways to reduce screen tear to a minimum – and in some cases completely eradicate it altogether.
+There is a tonne of different ways to reduce screen tear – or in some cases completely eradicate it altogether.

-Let’s start off from the beginning – VSync.
+Let’s start off with yesteryear’s most popular solution – VSync.

-VSync, or vertical synchronization, was (historically) the only way to rid your gaming experience of annoying screen tears.
+V-Sync, or vertical sync, was (historically) the only way to rid your gaming experience of annoying screen tears.
 The technology would synchronize the vertical refresh rate of your display with the frame rate your GPU was providing, resulting in a smoother gaming experience overall.
-However, because VSync would give priority to the monitor, your GPU would often have to wait until your monitor was ready to receive a frame before it sent it – ultimately, leading to much greater input lag.
+However, because VSync would give priority to the monitor, your PC’s GPU would often have to wait until your monitor was ready to receive a frame before it sent it – leading to juddering, blanking, and increased input lag.
+This is one of the main reasons why people would often disable this hardware feature.

 For example, if you were using a 60hz monitor and enabled VSync in the GPU settings, regardless of what FPS you were getting, you would be forcing your GPU to cap the framerate to 60.
 As you can imagine, this would have a huge knock-on effect on the gaming experience.